To contact the park: 479-761-3325

 A park cafe and swimming pool (both open in summer only) overlook the lake.
 Groceries, gifts and snacks can be purchased at the park store.

 Campsites are spaced along the valley.
-These 143 sites include 44 Class AAA, 12 Class B, 13 Class C, 24 Class D (no hookups), eight Hike-in (tent only), and 42 sites with water and electric hookups in the Horse Camp that includes a bathhouse and access to the horse trails.
-[NOTE: The horse camp does not include a corral or stables.
-Feel free to bring your own portable paddock.]
+These 143 sites include 44 Class AAA, *12 Class B, *13 Class C, 24 Class D (no hookups), eight Hike-in (tent only), and 42 sites with water and electric hookups in the Horse Camp that includes a bathhouse and access to the horse trails.
+(The horse camp does not include a corral or stables.
+Feel free to bring your own portable paddock.) [*NOTE: Eighteen of these campsites are scheduled for renovation in 2015.
+Check with the park for details.]
 The park also includes a group camp, standard pavilion, and mountain bike trails.

 Miles of hiking and multiple use trails wind through Devil's Den and the surrounding Ozark National Forest.
 Caves, crevices and bluff overlooks can be explored here.
 Take a wet-water hike up Lee Creek, or trek the 15-mile Butterfield Hiking Trail.
 This trail from the park through the Ozark National Forest leads backpackers deep into the hills and hollows of the rugged scenic Ozarks.

 Backpackers may choose from two primitive camp areas.
 Hikers are required to obtain a free backcountry permit at the visitor center before venturing onto the Butterfield Trail.